|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 A lom (plural lumim) is a similar ideology, mindset or philosophy that unites people.
 Clearly the LORD instructed that Esau and Jacob have different ideologies that will conflict.
 Since this began in the Other World (the womb before birth), the sages of Torah say it will be an eternal conflict, as history has thus far borne out.

 If the sages are correct, the best foreign policy would be to support two contiguous states so that the interaction between Israelis and Palestinians would be minimal.
-The Road Map to Peace in the Middle East, which embraces the same pre-1967 borders for a Palestinian state advocated by the Obama Administration, would place part of a Palestinian State in Judea-Samaria, the heartland of biblical Israel and the other part in the region of the Gaza.
+The Road Map to Peace in the Middle East advocated by the Bush Administration would place part of a Palestinian State in Judea-Samaria, the heartland of biblical Israel and the other part in the region of the Gaza.
 These regions are not contiguous as the modern State of Israel surrounds Judea-Samaria on three sides and lies between it and the Gaza strip.

 Other questions that arise from this prophecy are What will cause the might to pass from one to the other?
 Who is the elder?
 How shall the younger be served by the elder?
 Why this discrimination between the elder and the younger?
 And, is this in fact an eternal conflict or does it have a resolution?